Homemade Chocolate Chip Cookies (Gluten-Free & Vegan)

 ***The tahini needs to be runny, if it’s too thick or dry you’ll need to add more plant milk tablespoon by tablespoon until the dough sticks together and can be formed into little balls.
 If this is needed I suggest that you may need a little more maple syrup for sweetness as well.

 Any changes or substitutions will inevitably alter the recipe in flavor and/or texture, it will still be good but different than intended.

 1) Preheat the oven to 350 degrees F. 2) Whisk together the tahini, maple syrup and vanilla.
 3) Stir in remaining ingredients.
 4) Mix to form a dough.
-5) Use wet hands kneading it to form it into a ball.
-6) Use a tablespoon, or a melon ball scooper, scooping a tablespoon full of cookie dough to form into round balls (make sure to roll them tight into balls to avoid them crumbling).
+5) Use a tablespoon, or a melon ball scooper, scooping a tablespoon full of cookie dough to form into round balls.
 7) Place them on an oven tray lined with parchment paper.
 8) Use your hand to gently flatten them into round discs.
-9) Place into oven and back at 350 degrees for 10-12 minutes.
-10) When they’re done, turn off the heat and without opening the oven door leave them in the oven for a few more minutes.
-Keep a close eye on them as they can easily burn.
-11) Once ready, set them out to cool for several minutes on the tray.
-Enjoy!
+9) Place into oven and back at 350 degrees for 10-12 minutes or golden brown.
+10) Once ready, set them out to cool for 10 minutes on the tray.

 Posted in Recipes, Wellness and tagged with chocolate chip, cookies, gluten free, homemade, oat free, vegan